-Make sure you are available most evenings and nights, especially on weekends.
+- Make sure you are available most evenings and nights, especially on weekends.
 And most definitely on Halloween night.
 Reliability is key in this industry.

 - While reliability is key, life does happen.
 If there is a reason that you can not come in on your shift, let the owners or manager know as soon as possible so they can create a game plan.
 The show must go on!

 - Have hot hands and hot feet packs (you can grab them at Walmart or Dollar Tree) on cold nights.
 If your character can wear gloves that’s a plus.

-- If you are allowed to buy costumes, Amazon has many items to chose from in a pinch that is also affordable.
+- If you are allowed to buy costumes, Amazon has many items to choose from in a pinch that is also affordable.
 Thrift stores are also great places to find costumes and props.

 - Attend any meetings that you can.
 It helps to form a team and it helps you practice and learn more to better yourself.